Oldenburger Computer-Museum: Overview

-The museum presents computers, video games and arcade game machines from the 1970s through 1990s.
-What is special about the Oldenburger Computer Museum is the fact that the exhibits are functional and invite visitors to try out and use them.
+The museum presents computers, video game consoles, and arcade video game machines from the 1970s through 1990s.
+The exhibits are functional and invite visitors to try out and use them.
 Founded in 2008 by the non-profit association "Oldenburger Computer-Museum e.
 V.”, which is organised and run by dedicated volunteers.
 The goal of the Oldenburger Computer Museum is the preservation of the home computer culture as an interactive exhibition with fully functional exhibits.
 Everything on exhibit is equipped with software, which can - and should - be used, explored and experienced.
 In this way, visitors can get a sense of how computer technology has developed over time and how it relates to current technology, especially with regard to aspects like; graphics, sound, speed, mass storage, and the reduction in size of components.

-At the Oldenburger Computer Museum one can play classic games on the Commodore C64, Atari 2600 and Commodore Amiga, write their own programs on original software and experience hands-on the history of computing.
+At the Oldenburger Computer Museum one can play games on the Commodore 64, Atari 2600, and Amiga, write their own programs on original software and experience hands-on the history of computing.